Note that remote tools in RDP sessions will not work in Remote Desktop Manager if you do not have WMI. Consult this guide on remote WMI.

 Error getting products informations.

 Invalid Class WMI or WMI class not found on Windows Server 2003.
 On Windows Server 2003, Win32_Product is not enabled by default.
 You can enable it by following the steps provided in this Microsoft Forum.

 The WMIC command is used to test if you have access to the machine through WMI.
 You need to enter the following command:

 wmic /NODE:"ComputerName" /user:"username" /password:"password" bios get serialnumber

-Load from inventory doesn't work.
+Load from System Information does not work.
 Error getting Bios information.

-This error can be many things please validate the following:
+This error can have several origins.
+Please validate the following: